suzannejmatthews/aosk/chapter4.md

-# Intro
+# The Final Tail

-In the previous chapter we used Wireshark to recreate a transfered file and we used John the Ripper to break its password.
+In the [previous chapter](chapter3.md) we used Wireshark to recreate a transfered file and we used John the Ripper to break its password.
 In this chapter we introduce the idea of remote controling using ssh and what password reuse can cause.

 ## What is daisy-chain authentication?